-Ulun Danu Beratan Temple is right on the edge of Lake Beratan, and when the lake water rises, this temple seems like it is floating on the surface of the lake water.
+Ulun Danu Beratan Temple is right on the edge of Lake Beratan (or Lake Bratan), and when the lake water rises, this temple seems like it is floating on the surface of the lake water.

 The Ulun Danu Beratan Temple building has Balinese characteristics.
 You can see that the castle building has a multilevel roof.
 There are towers with a roof of 11 levels, seven levels, and three levels.
 The tower symbolizes Balinese Hindu belief in three gods, namely Lord Vishnu, Brahma, and Shiva.

 A favourite activity among many tourists while on vacation in Ulun Danu Bratan is taking pictures with the temple in the background on the lake’s edge.
 As there are so many tourists who want to take photos with the temple background, you will find it difficult to get a picture without anyone near you.
 The only way to solve this is by arriving early!